-- A. The department of health is authorized to receive an applicant's, caregiver's or hospital caregiver's nationwide criminal history record obtained by the department of public safety as a result of a nationwide criminal history screening pursuant to an applicant's, caregiver's or hospital caregiver's authorization for such nationwide criminal history screening.
-Providers shall submit a set of fingerprints of applicants, caregivers and hospital caregivers to the department of health for a nationwide criminal history screening, and the department of public safety shall accept from the department of health such fingerprints for the purpose of conducting a nationwide criminal history screening. - B. The department of health is authorized to promulgate rules to implement the Caregivers Criminal History Screening Act, including rules establishing a three-year phased implementation based upon provider type; fingerprint submission procedures; fees; confidentiality; time frames for an applicant's or caregiver's nationwide criminal history screening; procedures for clarifying incomplete or confusing criminal history information; provider sanctions for noncompliance; and employment procedures pending the results of the nationwide criminal history screening relating to applicants and caregivers.
+A. The department of health is authorized to receive an applicant's or caregiver's nationwide criminal history record obtained by the department of public safety as a result of a nationwide criminal history screening pursuant to an applicant's or caregiver's authorization for such nationwide criminal history screening.
+Providers shall submit a set of fingerprints of applicants and caregivers to the department of health for a nationwide criminal history screening, and the department of public safety shall accept from the department of health such fingerprints for the purpose of conducting a nationwide criminal history screening.

+B. The department of health is authorized to promulgate regulations to implement the Caregivers Criminal History Screening Act, including regulations establishing a three-year phased implementation based upon provider type; fingerprint submission procedures; fees; confidentiality;

+timeframes for an applicant's or caregiver's nationwide criminal history screening; procedures for clarifying incomplete or confusing criminal history information; provider sanctions for noncompliance; and employment procedures pending the results of the nationwide criminal history screening relating to applicants and caregivers.